crue-ton-school/wifi/WHEREAREWE.md

 - Added Get Networks Function (In devbuild as it may not work entirely yet)
 - Added something to automatiicaly run with sudo/doas if no already ran with sudo/doas
+- Added fallback to su -c + other stuff